SamirTalwar/smoke/README.md

 Bear in mind that Smoke simply splits the argument to the `--command` option by whitespace, so quoting, escaping, etc. will not work.
 For anything complicated, use a file instead.

-Smoke will exit with a code of `0` if all tests succeed, or `1` if any test fails, or if the invocation of Smoke itself was not understood (for example, if no test locations are provided).
+Smoke will exit with a code of `0` if all tests succeed, or non-zero if any test fails, or if the invocation of Smoke itself was not understood (for example, if no test locations are provided).

 Output will be in color if outputting to a terminal.
 You can force color output on or off with the `--color` and `--no-color` switches.